galloramiro/galloramiro.github.io/talks/service_pattern/presentation.md

 - DB interactions
 - Error handling
 - Logging everything
-- All separate in functions all over the code!  {class="fragment"}
+- All separated in functions scattered all over the place! {class="fragment"}

 ---

-### What are the difficulties with this kind of approaches?
+### What are the difficulties with these kinds of approaches?
 - No single approach, no consistency in code {class="fragment"}
 - Working on each service feels like a different way of riding a bike {class="fragment"}
-- Difficult to test specific logic without a mix of dependencies involve {class="fragment"}
+- Difficult to test specific logic without a mix of dependencies involved {class="fragment"}
-- Easely find, isolate and understand the business logic being applied {class="fragment"}
+- Hard to find, isolate and understand the business logic being applied {class="fragment"}

 --

-#### This turns into difficulties on
+#### This turns into difficulties when
 - Onboarding new people on the team {class="fragment"}
-- Debug on SEV's {class="fragment"}
+- Debugging during SEVs {class="fragment"}
-- Work if we are not familiar with the specific code {class="fragment"}
+- Working when we are not familiar with the specific code {class="fragment"}

 ---